Who are Ash & Jo?

 Talk to us about the big day!

 The day was magical- even more than we imagined!
-We were apprehensive that we were going to stress and not enjoy ourselves, but from the moment we walked in the door, there was so much love and joy.
+Apprehensive that we were going to stress and not enjoy ourselves, but from the moment we walked in the door, there was so much love and joy.
 We felt so loved and accepted.

 What are your favorite moments?

 Jo loves fireworks, hence why we got engaged under fireworks in Japan.
-It was an amazing moment at the wedding reception right on the water, and fireworks went off in the sky as people were letting them off at the beach.
+It was a fantastic moment at the wedding reception right on the water, and fireworks went off in the sky as people were letting them off at the beach.
 It was a beautiful moment as we caught eyes and came and stood outside together to watch them light up the sky.

 I also loved sharing our vows to tell Jo how much she means to me and what I see for our future.
 It’s such a powerful thing to say, ‘I will stay with you forever.’